The Danube Bend Travel Guide

 Views from Visegrad Citadel © Judith Duk

 The Danube is the second longest river in Europe after the Volga, flowing for 1,771 miles (2,857km) through nine different countries.
 Before reaching Budapest it is forced through a narrow twisting valley in the pretty Carpathian Basin, known as the Danube Bend, eight miles (13km) from Budapest.
-The cluster of towns on the bend offer an amazing collection of history, culture and architecture, particularly the small Baroque towns of Szentendre, Visegrád and Esztergom.
+The cluster of towns on this bend offer an amazing collection of history, culture and architecture, particularly the small Baroque towns of Szentendre, Visegrád and Esztergom.
 The Danube River has been a main artery for trade and transport through Europe for centuries and is one of the reasons Hungary has always been such a sought after territory.
 Numerous invaders have left their mark on the riverside settlements, from the Romans to the Soviets.

 The Danube Bend is an extremely scenic area with green valleys and hills rising up from the river, picturesque little towns with market squares and commanding fortresses with sweeping views.
 Many visitors choose to do a boat cruise on the Danube from Budapest stopping at the little towns along the way.
-Because of its close proximity to the capital, many people on a holiday in Hungary choose to use Budapest as their base and take day trips into the Danube Bend.
+Because of its close proximity to the capital, many people on holiday in Hungary choose to use Budapest as their base and take day trips to the Danube Bend.
 Combined with good facilities and easy accessibility, it is one of the more popular destinations in Hungary.

 Become our The Danube Bend Travel Expert

 We are looking for contributors for our The Danube Bend travel guide.
 If you are a local, a regular traveller to The Danube Bend or a travel professional with time to contribute and answer occasional forum questions, please contact us.